International ICFTU/ICFTU-APRO/ITS

 employers' organizations to fully implement the various steps foreseen

-by the Resolution including, besides a review of bi-lateral relations, the
+by the Resolution including, besides a review of bi-lateral relations,

 holding of a special session of the ILC Committee on the Application of